GCC Guide

 • Incident response planning and tabletop exercises

-• System Security Plan (SSP) and Plan of Action and Milestones (POA&M) documentation
+• System Security Plan (SSP) and Plan of Action and Milestones (POAM) documentation

 • Access control management, user training, and physical security requirements